 Research and development expenses include the personnel and related overhead costs incurred in new and existing product development, researching mathematical and statistical models and developing software aimed at improving productivity, profitability and management control.
-Research and development expenditures in the first half of fiscal 2001 and the second quarter, as a percentage of revenues, were down as compared with the corresponding quarters of fiscal 2000, due primarily to redeployment of research and development personnel to support roles for our new products.
+Research and development expenditures in the nine- and three- month periods ended June 30, 2001, as a percentage of revenues, were down as compared with the corresponding quarters of fiscal 2000, due primarily to redeployment of research and development personnel to support roles for our new products.